arafataft/Space_Impact_Web_Game/README.md

 ## Credits

 - Inspired by the classic Nokia Space Impact game
-- Built with React and Vite
+- Built with React and Vite for fun and learning
 - Game development by Arafat
+- Made with ❤️ as a fun side project